samantha-18492/wk01-assignment/README.md

 - CSS flexbox
 - image elements added as background decorative images instead of using the img tag (as recommended)
 - hover effect on buttons
-- background music that plays automatically (sorry!)
+- background music (sorry!) using the autoplay property (may not autoplay in browser due to browser settings). have kept the controls visible so you can turn on/off manually, but would preferably use the hidden property so it's not visible on webpage.

 Reflections: